Lower Gastrointestinal (GI) Tract X-ray

 - Radiology examinations such as the lower GI can often provide enough information to avoid more invasive procedures such as colonoscopy.

-- Because barium is not absorbed into the blood, allergic reactions are rare.
+- Because barium is not absorbed into the blood, allergic reactions are extremely rare.

 Risks